FarhanMS123/Lite-LoginPHP/README.md

 # Lite-LoginPHP

+> DEPRECATED: This project is deprecated due to lack of interest to continue this project.
+Login API itself has been solved by much framework and library out there.
+Please use them instead.
+You could see how Laravel solve it.

 This is a simple login api for php.
 This Login is using session and database to identify user login. <br />

 ## Documentation